codius/codiusd/README.md

 * [x] add nonce to the private field spec
 * [ ] port blocking on dangerous ports
 * [x] change manifest hash encoding to base32
+* [ ] publish @sharafian/cog and pull from actual npm
+* [ ] proxy endpoints based on manifest hash to the contract's IP